-In this digital closet, women can easily recreate their physical closet, storing their clothes digitally.
-The app then shows people how they can combine their clothes based on the data we have from millions of outfits uploaded to the app by real women.
-We also show them how other people wear the clothes they have, or similar ones.
+With this digital closet technology, women can easily recreate their physical closet, storing their clothes digitally.
+The closet then shows people how they can combine their clothes based on our analysis of millions of described outfits uploaded to our consumer apps, by real women.
+The closet also shows them how other people wear the clothes they have, or similar ones.

 Bringing your clothes to your shopping experience

 Today, we are introducing an in-store outfit recommender system.
-It is based on a system to match a user’s clothes with any external garment regardless of the source.
+Built on top of the Fashion Taste API, it is based on a system to match a user’s clothes with any external garment regardless of the source.

-In the video below, you can see my colleague Maria looking at clothes at a physical store, and how Chicisimo recommends what outfits she can create with the clothes in her closet and the garment she is about to buy.
+In the video below, you can see my colleague Maria looking at clothes at a physical store, and how the Fashion Taste API recommends what outfits she can create with the clothes in her closet and the garment she is about to buy.

 This is the process: We are reading the QR, extracting the images, and sending an image to our system where a deep learning algorithm extracts descriptors of the garment.
 Think of these descriptors as a “bag of descriptors”.
 This bag of descriptors is then sent to our taste graph which tells us how it correlates with the clothes in the user’s closet.